Free air conditioner programs.

-Federal and state government assistance programs (including LIHEAP) may pay for free air conditioners or the repairs to a unit.
+Federal and state government assistance programs (including LIHEAP) may pay for a free AC or the repairs to an air conditioning unit, whether central system or window unit.
 Low income families may be given a grant as part of this program.
 Another option will be a charity or non-profit, which may pass out free fans to cool a home or apartment and/or small to mid size air conditioners to the vulnerable who are in a crisis, including medical or health need.

 Charities that may provide free AC units or fans near you

 Salvation Army thrift stores or Family Service Programs may also distribute a free window mounted air conditioner.
 Normally, these will be sold at a reduced price in the community.
 They will also be gently used systems as they are coming from a thrift store.
-However a local Salvation Army center may make exceptions in some cases.
+However a local Salvation Army center may make exceptions in some cases and they may give away free air conditioners to the needy.
 This will vary by locations.

-Some of the centers near you may provide them for free when there is a medical emergency.
+Some of the centers near you may provide them for free to a low income family when there is a medical emergency.
 Therefore a Salvation Army Family Service center may give a window type air conditioner to a senior citizen or elderly member of the community.
-Or a single mother with a sick child at home may qualify.
+Or a single mother with a sick child at home may qualify for a cheap or free AC system.
 They are often the most at risk during the warm summer months.
 There are even instances most years of low income elderly or young people passing away due to overheating during a summer heat wave.

 A air conditioner unit can help eliminate that risk.
 Note these will normally be small units that can be mounted in a bedroom window or another defined portion of the home.
 By no means which every local thrift store or center have them.
 Some may just have fans, but usually some for of assistance is available.
 But they can be an option, and find help from Salvation Army.